chromaui/chromatic-docs/e2e-visual-tests.md

    ![Creating a second Project"](https://user-images.githubusercontent.com/132554/231355208-1ee68dfc-f585-421c-833d-c33a6f84ca52.png)

-4. Take note of the token for the new project, you’ll need it in the next step.
+4. Take note of the token for the new project, you’ll need it when you run Chromatic.

 ### Run Chromatic on the archives manually